clotodex/project-chooser/README.md

 - auto-detect project metadata (e.g. Cargo.toml is rust project)
 - above two lines could be outsourced into a seperate indexer => getting list of all directories from cache file
 - make use of this tool for batch processing - e.g. execute a script on every project root of a projecttype (specifically: 'cargo outdated' for every rust project)
+- .inactive file for projects not active anymore (can be optionally excluded)

 ## Installation